Beyond Panettone: A Guide to the Real Italian Christmas

 How do Italians celebrate Christmas?
 Let’s dive into the festivities to see how Italian traditions compare to their Italian-American counterparts.

 Buon Natale!
 Auguri di Buon Natale!
 Felice Anno Nuovo!
+(Merry Christmas!
+We wish you a merry Christmas!
+Happy New Year!)

-The sentiment is the same.
-Christmas is a treasured time of year to spend with family for both Italians and Italian-Americans.
 But here is something you may not have known: Christmas in Italy is synonymous with bagpipe music.
 That’s right.
-Throughout the holiday season, bagpipers known as zampognari, roam the streets sharing their Christmas music much like Christmas carolers.
-They dress as shepherds to mimic the shepherds who visited baby Jesus in the manger.
+Throughout the holiday season, bagpipers known as zampognari roam the streets sharing their Christmas music much like carolers.
+They dress as shepherds to mimic those who visited baby Jesus in the manger, setting a unique soundtrack for the season.

-The Feast of Seven Fishes:
+The Feast of Seven Fishes: Fact or Fiction?

 The most common question asked about the Christmas season by Italian-Americans is about the Feast of Seven Fishes: Is it really an Italian tradition?